- Motivations For Selling A Business

 It may not send you running for the hills, but it’s important information to have regardless.

-Acquira can provide documents that have a few hundred questions to help make this process easier.
-They’re organized into different categories, which are financial operations, employee information, general information, IT, marketing, sales, and more.
+Acquira can provide documents with a few hundred questions to help make this process easier.
+The categories include financial operations, employee information, general information, IT, marketing, sales, and more.
 We can also connect you with our preferred vendors to help with the due diligence process.

-Each category requests the specific materials needed to properly assess the business.
+Each category requests the specific materials needed to assess the business properly.
 These requests are sent as soon as possible after the LOI is signed.
 That allows the broker to start gathering information while you worry about the other parts of the process happening at the same time…

 SBA Lender

-While conducting the due diligence process, you should also be working with an SBA lender.
-As we mentioned, you should already be in touch with at least one lender (though usually we recommend shopping multiple lenders).
+While conducting the due diligence process, you should also work with an SBA lender.
+As we mentioned, you should already be in touch with at least one lender (though usually, we recommend shopping multiple lenders).

 The lender should already be familiar with the business and the high-level terms of the deal by this point.